Prashant-P-16/Node-ToDo-List/README.md

 # Node-ToDo-List

-Node service making use of Express, RabbitMQ, Redis &amp; Mongoose.
+Node service to handle day to day To-Do tasks by making use of Express, RabbitMQ, Redis &amp; Mongoose.
 The service polls a messaging queue with the help of RabbitMQ to check for the presence of new mesagges which inform the service about presence of data (To-Do items) in Redis database.
 The service then reads this data from Redis and uploads it into a mongodb database, deleting it from Redis while acknowledging the message present on messaging queue.
 The service also provides a GET api endpoint to serve the data stored in mongodb to users in JSON format.

 # Steps to Setup